dhirajsriram/Pokedex-React-V2/README.md

 ### Deployment Stratergy

 - The application has been deployed in the following domain (https://healthdex.netlify.com/)
-- The server follows continuous deployment.
+- The server follows **continuous deployment**.
 Netlify is linked to the github repo.
 Any commits made the repo triggers the build command on the server and serves the latest version of the code.

 ## Design

-The entire application follows the material design standards.
+The entire application follows the **Material design** standards.
 [Material-ui](https://material-ui.com/) was used as the default design framework.

 ## Pages